speckerf/treemendous/README.md

   resolve_synonyms('WFO') %>%
   dplyr::select(1:6)
 ```

-Resolving both sets individually leads to a mismatch - _Machilus velutina_ and _Actinodaphne magniflora_ were resolved to two different names.
+Resolving both sets individually leads to a mismatch - _Malus orientalis_ and _Malus sylvestris_ were resolved to two different names.
 Now let's see whether translate\_trees can be used to match all three species:
 ```{r, message=FALSE}
 translate_trees(df = input, target = target) %>%
   dplyr::select(1:4)
 ```

 Essentially, all three species names can be translated from the input set to the target set.
-Incorporating the knowledge of the desired target names, the function leverages the information about synonym-accepted relations in the three backbones WFO, WCVP and GBIF and is able to translate _Machilus velutina_ into _Actinodaphne magniflora_.
+Incorporating the knowledge of the desired target names, the function leverages the information about synonym-accepted relations in the three backbones WFO, WCVP and GBIF and is able to translate _Malus sylvestris_ into _Malus orientalis_.

 ## Overview of functionality